-Section 89 of the Indian Companies Act 2013 requires holders on record who do not hold beneficial interests in shares of Indian companies to declare to the Company certain details, including the nature of the holder's interest and details of the beneficial owner.
-Any person who fails to make the required declaration within 30 days may be liable for a fine which may extend to \mathfrak{T} 0 and where the failure is a continuing one with a further fine which may extend to \mathfrak{T} 1 for every day after the first during which the failure continues.
+Section 89 of the Companies Act requires holders of record who do not hold beneficial interests in shares of Indian companies to declare to the company certain details, including the nature of the holder's interest and details of the beneficial owner, including in case of change of such beneficial owner.
+Any person who fails to make the required declaration within 30 days may be liable for a fine which may extend to \$5,000, and where the failure is a continuing one, with a further fine which may extend to \$200 for every day after the first during which the failure continues, subject to a maximum of \$5,00,000.